Deempho/alx-system_engineering-devops/0x02-shell_redirections/README.md

-4 Last lines of a file :isplay the 10 lines of /etc/passwd 5 I'd prefer the first ones actually, display the first 10 line of /etc/passwd 6 Line#2 : write s script that display that third line of the file iacta
+4 Last lines of a file :isplay the 10 lines of /etc/passwd 5 I'd prefer the first ones actually, display the first 10 line of /etc/passwd 6 Line#2 : write s script that display that third line of the file iacta 8 Save current state of directory : Write that write into the file ls cwd content the result of the command ls-la. if the file ls cwd content already exist, it should be overwritten. if the file is cwd content does not exit does not exist creat it